General Comodule-Contramodule Correspondence: Model Categories

 \subsection{Simplicial sets}

-A good example of a category satisfying all conditions of Theorem~\ref{Quillen_equivalence_cartesian_cat} is the category $\sS$ of simplicial sets, briefly discussed in Section~\ref{SSets_1}, with respect to the classical (Quillen) model structure (for the definition of this model structure cf. \cite[V.1.7]{GeMa}).
+A good example of a category satisfying all conditions of Theorem~\ref{Quillen_equivalence_cartesian_cat} is the category $\sS$ of simplicial sets, briefly discussed in Section~\ref{SSets_1}, with respect to the classical (Quillen) model structure (cf. \cite[Def.
+7.10.8]{Hir}).
 The category $\sS$ is locally presentable as it is a presheaf category \cite[1.46]{AdRo}, proper (\cite[Th.
 13.1.13]{Hir}) and cartesian closed.

 Let $\chf=(\chf_n)\in\sS$, a comonoid under the diagonal map, be the chief of an internally adjoint comonad-monad pair $(T\dashv V)$.
 Let us summarise its comodule-contramodule correspondence: \begin{thm} \begin{enumerate} \item The adjoint pair $(L\dashv R)$ is a Quillen adjunction between ${\sS}_T$ and ${\sS}^F$. \item The adjoint pair $(L\dashv R)$ is a Quillen equivalence between the right Bousfield localisation $\RB_{\bA}(\sS^F)$ and the left Bousfield localisation $\LB_{\bB}(\sS_T)$. \item All contramodules are cofibrant objects of $\sS^F$. \item A comodule $(X,\phi)$ is a fibrant objects of $\sS_T \cong (\sS \!\downarrow\! \chf)$ if and only if $\phi:X\rightarrow\chf$ is a Kan fibration. \end{enumerate} \end{thm} \begin{proof} Statement~{(1)} is Proposition~\ref{Quillen_adjunction_cartesian_cat}.
 Statement~{(4)} is the definition.